-- 2. Farm-raised deer moved between any of the herd locations identified in any of the herd registration certificates shall be identified with 2 individual identifications.
-One identification shall be official individual identification and the second identification shall be either an official individual identification or an individual identification unique to the combined herds. - 3.
-All of the herds, including all herd locations, shall be actively enrolled in the chronic wasting disease status program under s.
-ATCP 10.53. - (c) Herds are medically separated, for purposes of par. (a), if all of the following apply: - 1.
-Fencing and facilities are adequate to maintain that separation at all times. - 2.
+- 2. Farm-raised deer may be moved between any of the herd locations identified in any of the herd registration certificates without a certificate of veterinary inspection under s.
+ATCP 10.56 (1), if both of the following requirements are met: - a.
+Any farm-raised deer moved under this subdivision is identified with 2 individual identifications.
+One identification shall be official individual identification and the second identification shall be either an official individual identification or an individual identification unique to the combined herds. - b.
+The registrant shall keep a record of the movement of farm-raised deer under this subdivision.
+The record shall include the 2 individual identifications of each farm-raised deer that is moved; the species, age, and sex of the farm-raised deer; the date of movement; the name and address of the person who had custody of the farm-raised deer during movement, if other than the owner; and the registration numbers of the herd from which, and to which, the farm-raised deer was moved. - 3.
+All of the herds, including all herd locations, shall be either actively enrolled in the chronic wasting disease status program under s.
+ATCP 10.53 or not enrolled in the chronic wasting disease status program. - (c) Herds are medically separated, for purposes of par. (a), if all of the following apply: - Fencing and facilities are adequate to maintain that separation at all times. - 2.
 Bio-security procedures, including procedures to prevent the commingling of farm-raised deer between the herds, effectively prevent disease transmission between the herds. - 3.
 The department finds that the medical separation complies with subds.
 1. and 2., based on an inspection under par. (d). - (d) Before registering any herd to be kept at the same location as another, medically separated registered herd, the department shall inspect the location to determine whether the herds are in fact medically separated.
 For each inspection under this subdivision, the registrant shall pay the fee required under sub.
 (7) (b).
 No inspection is required for the renewal of an existing herd registration if the department has previously inspected the herd premises under this paragraph.